Ryan Theriot: Los Angeles Dodgers (2010)

-St. Louis Cardinals
+St. Louis Cardinals (2011)

-On November 30, 2010, Theriot was traded to the St. Louis Cardinals for Blake Hawksworth.
-Theriot wore number 3 on his uniform, as his familiar number 2 was unavailable.
+On November 30, 2010, Theriot was traded to the St. Louis Cardinals in exchange for Blake Hawksworth.
+Theriot wore number 3 on his uniform, as his familiar number 2 was retired for Red Schoendienst years earlier.

 During the 2011 season, Theriot had a 20-game hitting streak.
-He also drove in 47 runs and hit 26 doubles in only 442 at bats.
-On July 17, 2011, Theriot was ejected from the game between the Cardinals and the Reds for arguing and making contact with an umpire with his hat after a call that Theriot's foot was dragged off the bag during a catch at second base.
+He also drove in 47 runs and hit 26 doubles in only 442 at-bats.
+On July 17, 2011, Theriot was ejected from the game between the Cardinals and Cincinnati Reds for arguing and making contact with umpire Mike Muchlinski with his hat after a call that Theriot's foot was dragged off the bag during a catch at second base.
 He was suspended for two games and fined, but the suspension was later reduced to one game.

 Theriot won the World Series with the Cardinals in 2011.
 He contributed greatly with his bat, especially in the NL Division Series with the Philadelphia Phillies.
 Against the Milwaukee Brewers, Theriot at second base robbed Prince Fielder of a seemingly sure hit for the third out of the inning.
 Fielder was so impressed with the play that he waited for Theriot to exit the field and gave him an enthusiastic high five.
+On December 13, Theriot was non-tendered by the Cardinals and became a free agent.